 To help shift this trend, New Jersey officials will spend $5 million this year to develop a comprehensive state model for end-of-life care, develop education and training protocols for healthcare providers, and study the impact of hospice placement on patients’ experience.
-There also are online tools now available that make it possible to.
+There also are online tools now available that make it possible to compare hospice programs.

-State Sen. Paul Sarlo (D-Bergen) joined former Sen. Kevin O’Toole (R-Bergen), who now serves as chairman for the Port Authority of New York and New Jersey, and leaders from Holy Name Medical Center at thehospice in Saddle River to announce the special funding late last month.
+State Sen. Paul Sarlo (D-Bergen) joined former Sen. Kevin O’Toole (R-Bergen), who now serves as chairman for the Port Authority of New York and New Jersey, and leaders from Holy Name Medical Center at the Villa Marie Claire hospice in Saddle River to announce the special funding late last month.
 Villa Marie is the only Garden State hospice facility associated with an acute-care hospital (Holy Name, in Teaneck).

 There has been growing focus in recent years on helping seniors and terminally ill patients ensure their wishes for end-of-life care are made clear to both family and healthcare providers, who are conditioned to doing what they can to save lives.

-The New Jersey Health Care Quality Institute has worked with local communities to host a program called “Conversations of Your Life,” designed to prompt these.
-In April, Villa Marie served as a backdrop for the rollout of the state’s new (or POLST) initiative, through which patients’ wishes are filed in a database that can be accessed by first responders, hospital staff, and other providers anywhere in the state.
+The New Jersey Health Care Quality Institute has worked with local communities to host a program called “Conversations of Your Life,” designed to prompt these tough discussions.
+In April, Villa Marie served as a backdrop for the rollout of the state’s new electronic Practitioner Orders for Life-Sustaining Treatment (or POLST) initiative, through which patients’ wishes are filed in a database that can be accessed by first responders, hospital staff, and other providers anywhere in the state.

-And when three of the state’s most powerful healthcare players — the Medical Society of New Jersey, New Jersey Hospital Association, and New Jersey Association of Health Plans — joined with Seton Hall University to create a leadership academy in December, theon the agenda was improving end-of-life care.
+And when three of the state’s most powerful healthcare players — the Medical Society of New Jersey, New Jersey Hospital Association, and New Jersey Association of Health Plans — joined with Seton Hall University to create a leadership academy in December, the first issue on the agenda was improving end-of-life care.